Media Policies and Guidelines

 The American Society of Retina Specialists thanks you for your interest in our Annual Scientific Meeting.
 Following are policies and guidelines for news media professionals interested in covering the meeting.

-The media, as well as companies and institutions issuing news releases, and others are required to abide by the following embargo policy governing the ASRS 35th Annual Meeting.
+The media, as well as companies and institutions issuing news releases and others are required to abide by the following embargo policy governing the ASRS 36th Annual Meeting.

-- The embargo for scientific posters and posters on demand will be lifted at 5:15 PM (ET) on Sunday, August 13, 2017.
+- The embargo for scientific posters and posters on demand will be lifted at 12:00 pm (Pacific Time) on July 25, 2018.

 Gathering and Use of Information

 No portion of the scientific program may be photographed, audiotaped or videotaped.
-In addition, permission must be granted by exhibit personnel before a photo is taken in the exhibit hall.
+Permission must be granted by exhibit personnel before a photo is taken in the exhibit hall.

 Video news crews must be accompanied by an ASRS staff member.
 Please check with the ASRS headquarters to make these arrangements in advance.
 Scheduling is subject to the availability of ASRS staff.
-Material gathered must be for editorial use in conjunction with a news story covering the meeting.
+Material gathered must be for editorial use in conjunction with a meeting-related news story.

-Each year, the social media hashtag for the meeting is comprised of the society's acronym and the meeting year: #asrs2017.
+The social media hashtag associated with the meeting is comprised by the Society’s acronym and the meeting year -- #asrs2018.

 Media representatives must agree that information gathered at the ASRS Annual Meeting will not be used to develop any continuing medical education (CME) materials or programming.
 Media representatives will not be granted continuing education credit for educational sessions they attend.